justgo97/arabic-utils/README.md

 An NPM package designed for use in both browser and Node environments.
 It offers a range of convenient utilities specifically tailored for Arabic string manipulation, including functionalities like token search, removing diacritics and more.

-⚠️ The library is still under active development make sure to update to the lastest version for bug fixes and improvements

 # Installation

 `npm install arabic-utils`